iiamdiya/revolving_animation/README.md

 # revolving_animation

-Click on the balls in the circular part and you'll be able to see different animations.
+Click on the small circles in the circular portion in the center and you'll be able to see different animations.